-At Mann, Wyatt & Tanksley Injury Attorneys, our experienced legal team has helped thousands of people just like you.
-Our personal injury lawyers have recovered millions of dollars in settlements and verdicts for people who have been seriously hurt in accidents that could have been prevented.
+At Mann Wyatt Tanksley Injury Attorneys, our experienced legal team has helped thousands of people like you.
+Our injury lawyers have recovered millions of dollars in settlements and verdicts for people seriously hurt in accidents that could have been prevented.
 Let us help you now.

 Contact us today for a free consultation with a skilled personal injury lawyer.
 There are no upfront fees or costs for our services, and you only pay us if we win money for you.
 Our firm serves accident victims throughout Kansas, Missouri, Oklahoma, and Colorado.
-We are available to meet with you at your home, in the hospital, and on the weekend ─ whatever is most convenient for you.
+We can meet at your home, in the hospital, and on the weekend ─ whatever is most convenient for you.

 What Do You Have to Prove in a Personal Injury Claim?

-Not every accident will lead to a personal injury claim.
-To have a successful personal injury claim, you must prove the other party caused the accident and that you suffered injuries as a result.
+Only some accidents will lead to a personal injury claim.
+To have a successful personal injury claim, you must prove the other party caused the accident and that you suffered injuries.
 You will need to show that:

 - The liable party had a duty to avoid or prevent causing you harm.

-- The liable party’s breach caused your injury.
+- The responsible party’s breach caused your injury.

-- You suffered losses as a result of the injury.
+- You suffered losses as a result of the damage.

-Proving a claim may seem simple and straightforward.
+Proving a claim may seem straightforward.
 But the law is complex, and you will need extensive documentation to support your case.
-Our personal injury attorneys can review the details of your case for free and advise you on your next steps.
+Our injury attorneys can review the details of your case for free and advise you on your next steps.

 Common Types of Personal Injury Cases We Handle

 - Pedestrian accidents – Pedestrians can suffer life-threatening injuries when struck by a motor vehicle.
-Often, these accidents result in a wrongful death.
-Our lawyers are here to help survivors and families pursue full financial compensation after devastating pedestrian crashes.
+Often, these accidents result in wrongful death.
+Our lawyers are here to help survivors and families pursue total financial compensation after devastating pedestrian crashes.

-- Boat accidents – Many different factors can lead to a boat accident, such as operator negligence or design defects.
+- Boat accidents – Many factors, such as operator negligence or design defects, can lead to a boat accident.
 Regardless of the cause, people can be seriously injured in boat incidents.
 When another party is at fault, the victim can file a personal injury claim seeking financial compensation for losses.
-Our attorneys have experience investigating boat accidents and pursuing these types of complex claims.
+Our attorneys have experience investigating boat accidents and pursuing complex claims.

 - Wrongful Death – One of the most devastating things that can happen is losing a loved one in an accident that could have been prevented.
-If you lost a loved one as a result of a someone else’s negligence, our heart goes out to you.
+Our heart goes out to you if you lost a loved one due to someone else’s negligence.
 Although nothing can take away your pain, a wrongful death claim for damages can help ease your financial burden.

 Types of Damages You Could Recover